shri3k/reql/README.md

 Displays the content of this file and exits

 ### `<package_name>:`
-Makes the package available in the repl with variable name as it's own name Package name with containing `-` on their name is converted to `_` since `-` is not a proper identifier in JavaScript variables.
+Makes the package available in the repl with variable name as it's own name.
+Package name with containing `-` on their name is converted to `_` since `-` is not a proper identifier in JavaScript variables.

 ### `--<variable_name> || -<variable_name>`:-